Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Applications of OT in Machine Learning

 \subsection{Generative Modeling}

-Learning models that generate images, audio, video, text or other data is a major sub-filed of machine learning.
+Learning models that generate images, audio, video, text, or other data is a major \marginpar{R1} \rtypo{subfield} of machine learning.
 Generative models have a vast range of possible applications and enormous potential can result from training on endlessly available unlabeled data.
 Let $X\sim P_r$, where $P_r$ be a fixed distribution from which we have access to samples.
-The fundamental problem of generative modelling is to make distributions $P_z$ and $P_{r}$ as close as possible, where $P_z$ is a distribution we may sample from.
+The fundamental problem of generative \rtypo{modeling} is to make distributions $P_z$ and $P_{r}$ as close as possible, where $P_z$ is a distribution we may sample from.
 In high-dimensional and large data regimes, this is often done by minimizing a divergence between the two distributions.

 \textbf{\textit{Generative Adversarial Networks (GANs).}} The GAN consists of two networks --- a generator network $g_\theta \in \mathcal{G}$ and a $(0,1)$-valued discriminator network $d \in \mathcal{D}$ --- that are jointly trained according to a procedure that may be understood as a minimax game~\cite{GoodfellowGenerativeNets}.
-Given some easy-to-sample distribution $P_0$, the generator implicitly defines a sample from a distribution $g_\theta(Z_0)$, where $Z_0 \sim P_0$.
-The discriminator network $d$ is then used to evaluate whether the sample $g_\theta(Z_0)$ comes from $P_z$ or $P_r$.
-Whether or not the sample comes from $P_z$ or $P_r$ is measured through a quantity
+Given some easy-to-sample distribution $P_0$, the generator implicitly defines a sample from a distribution \rtypo{$g_\theta(\vector{\rv{z}}_0)$}, where \rtypo{$\vector{\rv{z}}_0 \sim P_0$.} The discriminator network $d$ is then used to evaluate whether the sample \rtypo{$g_\theta(\vector{\rv{z}}_0)$} comes from $P_z$ or $P_r$.
+Whether or not the sample comes from $P_z$ or $P_r$ is measured through a quantity \rtypo{ } The GAN's minimiax objective between the generator $g_\theta$ and the discriminator $d$ is then